Rand School of Social Science

 The Rand School of Social Science was formed in 1906 in New York City by adherents of the Socialist Party of America.
-The school aimed to provide a broad education to workers, imparting a politicizing class-consciousness, and additionally served as a research bureau, a publisher, and the operator of a summer camp for socialist and trade union activists.
+The school aimed to provide a broad education to workers, impart a politicizing class consciousness, and additionally served as a research bureau, a publisher, and the operator of a summer camp for socialist and trade union activists.

-The school changed its name to the Tamiment Institute and Library in 1935 and it was closely linked to the Social Democratic Federation after the 1936 split of the Socialist Party.
+The school changed its name to the Tamiment Institute and Library in 1935 and was closely linked to the Social Democratic Federation after the 1936 split of the Socialist Party.
 Its collection became a key component of today's Tamiment Library and Robert F. Wagner Archives at New York University in 1963.

 Institutional history

 Forerunners

-The idea of establishing new schools for the promotion of socialist ideas in the United States emerged at the end of the 19th century, when a group of Christian socialists, organized as the Social Reform Union, established the correspondence school, College of Social Science in Boston in 1899.
+The idea of conceiving new schools for the promotion of socialist ideas in the United States emerged at the end of the 19th century, when a group of Christian socialists, organized as the Social Reform Union, established the correspondence school, College of Social Science in Boston in 1899.
 Another similarly short-lived institution called the "Karl Marx School" was established in the city at the same time.
 Neither managed to leave much of a mark upon the historical record.

 A more successful effort at worker education was made in England with the establishment of Ruskin College in Oxford, England, also in 1899.
 Three Americans were instrumental in the formation of this entity, Mr. and Mrs. Walter Vrooman and Charles A. Beard, the latter a young graduate student at Oxford University.
-The trio soon returned to America, where they continued their interest and activity in adult worker education, although none of the three were directly responsible for the establishment of the Rand School.
+The trio soon returned to America, where they continued their interest in and activity related to adult worker education, although none of the three were directly responsible for the establishment of the Rand School.

 Shortly after the establishment of the Socialist Party of America in August 1901 an effort was made to establish an institution called the Workmen's Educational League in New York City.
 This was soon renamed the Socialist Educational League, but the change of moniker did nothing to aid the school's survival and it, too, soon passed from the scene without leaving more than the faintest trace in the contemporary socialist press.

 A more serious and official effort at establishing a New York socialist training school came late in 1904, when the City Central Committee of Local Greater New York announced that between the first of the year and May 30, 1905 a socialist school would be established "especially for the instruction of speakers."

 Established through the initiative of party founders Morris Hillquit and Henry L. Slobodin, party newspaper editor Algernon Lee, and ex-Haverhill, Massachusetts mayor John C. Chase, the training school conducted evening courses in history, economics, and philosophy over a 21-week period, offering lectures one night per week.
 Secretary of this "Board of Instructors" was prominent socialist writer John Spargo, who used his home in Yonkers as the corresponding office for this 1905 effort.